What is the Challenge?

-Established in 1969, The Hastings Center has been studying the social and ethical issues in health care, science and technology for nearly 50 years.
+Established in 1969, The Hastings Center has been studying the social and ethical issues in health care, science and technology for 50 years.
 Our research projects and our journals promote careful, respectful, and creative thinking for people with diverse views and expertise.
 Through our scholars’ own writing and speaking, and through the work of the many other people who participate in our projects or submit articles to our publications, we shape ideas that influence key opinion leaders, including health policy makers, regulators, lawyers, legislators, and judges.

 Our analyses also deeply influence professional practice: from end-of-life care to psychiatric practice to immigrant health care, we have helped to shape the standards of practice adopted by physicians, nurses, and lawyers.
 For example, the Mayor of New York City recently adopted recommendations we developed to pilot new models for immigrant health care; The Hastings Center’s Guidelines for Decisions on Life-sustaining Treatments and Care near the End of Life have shaped the norms for end-of-life care in hospitals around the world and were cited by the U.S. Supreme Court.

 As these examples illustrate, in addition to our work on emerging technologies which is the focus of this brochure, the Center also works on policy and practice related to health care, the protection of human research participants, and the responsible conduct of science.

 Unaffiliated with any medical school or university, The Hastings Center is the only freestanding, independent research institution doing original scholarly work on the social and ethical implications of health, life sciences research and emerging technologies.
 That independence gives us the ability to view the biomedical research enterprise with unbiased eyes and is crucial to our reputation as a nonpartisan, honest broker.